CISQ Guidance is Complementary to Existing Frameworks

 ISO - International Organization for Standardization

 The ISO/IEC 25000 series of standards, also known as SQuaRE (System and Software Quality Requirements and Evaluation), contains a framework for evaluating software product quality.
 ISO/IEC 25010 defines a set of eight software quality characteristics, including Security, Reliability, and Maintainability.
 ISO/IEC 25023 describes how to measure software product quality using these characteristics, and largely describes quality at the behavioral level.
 For example, ISO/IEC 25023 measures Reliability as availability rather than as source code weaknesses that cause reliability problems.
 In general, ISO/IEC 25023 does not address the underlying issues in source code affecting the reliability or other quality characteristics of software-intensive systems.

-To supplement ISO/IEC 25023, CISQ has enumerated specific vulnerabilities in system source code and architecture that underlie the quality characteristics of Security, Reliability, Performance Efficiency and Maintainability and cause unwanted behavior.
-For example, the Reliability standard developed by CISQ is true to ISO/IEC 25010 definition and is composed from critical violations of architectural and coding practice that affect the availability, fault tolerance, recoverability, and data integrity of an application.
+To supplement ISO, CISQ has enumerated specific vulnerabilities in system source code and architecture that underlie the quality characteristics of Security, Reliability, Performance Efficiency and Maintainability and cause unwanted behavior.
+The Reliability standard developed by CISQ is true to ISO/IEC 25010 definition and is composed from critical violations of architectural and coding practice that affect the availability, fault tolerance, recoverability, and data integrity of an application.
 ISO has defined product quality and measured aspects of system behavior, while CISQ measures quality at the source code level by defining and measuring structural weaknesses in software underlying each characteristic.
-This level of standardization advances the ability to progress automated tools for measuring software quality.
+This level of standardization advances the automation of measuring software structural quality.
 Dr. Bill Curtis, Founding Executive Director of CISQ, is participating as a co-editor in the revision of ISO 25010.
 For more on CISQ and ISO, click here.